FrancisCrickInstitute/chronogram/README.md

 devtools::install_github("FrancisCrickInstitute/chronogram")
 ```

-If you have not installed packages from github before, you will to
+If you have not installed packages from github before, you will need to
 [setup your GitHub account to interact with
 R](https://usethis.r-lib.org/articles/git-credentials.html#practical-instructions).